 When the data team at this retail company approached ALTR, their main concern was limiting the access that internal employees had to the data within their database and monitoring how it was being used.
 The additional challenge was that the company needed to add that protection while also allowing certain unique elements of the data to be accessible and usable for reporting purposes.

-The Solution – Implement a Custom Masking Policy to Meet the Unique Needs of the Customer
+The Solution – Implement a Custom PII Masking Policy

-After discussing the customer’s business goals, ALTR rolled out a two-step plan to accomplish the retailer’s data governance needs, starting with a custom masking policy and following that with access controls.
+After discussing the customer’s business goals, ALTR rolled out a two-step plan to accomplish the retailer’s data governance needs, starting with a custom masking policy on customer PII and following that with access controls.

 An example of a typical masking policy within ALTR would take the email “email@example.com” and transform it to appear as “*****@gmail.com” or “**********” depending on the mask.
 This type of masking is beneficial to protect sensitive data but doesn’t allow users to actually use the data for reporting or otherwise since there is nothing to differentiate individual emails from each other.